-Situated southwest of Florence and set amidst idyllic scenery, Volterra is a very special town.
-Since Etruscan times the people of Volterra have been famous for producing unique and wonderful carvings from the plentiful alabaster that flows from nearby quarries.
-This grand tradition is still in evidence today – just take a stroll through Volterra’s well-preserved medieval ramparts and enjoy the many boutiques proudly displaying the artisan’s best works.
+Situated southwest of Florence and set amidst idyllic scenery, Volterra is an extraordinary town.
+Since Etruscan times the people of Volterra have been famous for producing unique and beautiful carvings from the plentiful alabaster that flows from nearby quarries.
+This grand tradition is still in evidence today – take a stroll through Volterra’s well-preserved medieval ramparts and enjoy the many boutiques proudly displaying the artisan’s best works.
 A wander through Volterra’s winding cobbled streets yields many treasures – most of them unexpected.

 Of course, the newly subjugated citizens had no intention of letting the Romans have their way.
 Many Etruscans conspired with the Carthaginian ruler Hannibal against Rome during the Punic Wars.
 It was not until 88BC that things began to settle down when Rome granted the province of Tuscia autonomy.
-Thereafter the citizens of Volaterrae enjoyed a peaceful and stable existence, until the fall of the Western Roman Empire in 476.
+After that the citizens of Volaterrae enjoyed a peaceful and stable existence until the fall of the Western Roman Empire in 476.

-Yet in Medieval Tuscany, political power constantly changed hands between rival factions.
-Nevertheless, two influential women wielded power effectively against a shifting backdrop of kings and popes.
-Mazoria, the daughter of a Roman senator and Countess Matilda of Tuscany managed to command considerable authority, an amazing feat considering the volatility of the period.
+Yet in Medieval Tuscany, political power regularly changed hands between rival factions.
+Nevertheless, two influential women wielded power expertly against a shifting backdrop of kings and popes.
+Mazoria, the daughter of a Roman senator and Countess Matilda of Tuscany, managed to command considerable authority, an amazing feat considering the volatility of the period.

 By the 13th century, Tuscany was in an uproar – central authority simply did not exist.
 However, Volterra had prospered from the 12th century as a fiercely independent free comune (city-state).
 However, that freedom came at a high price.
 The Medici family, who rose to prominence in the 14th century, had no intention of ignoring a prize as valuable as Volterra.
 After the plague ravished Tuscany in the 14th century, political control was left to those who survived.
 The strongest contenders for power were the Medicis – Cosimo the Elder was a great patron of the arts and simultaneously a power-hungry tyrant.
 From his base in Florence, he fought many battles across the region.
 Volterra first entered Florence’s orbit in 1361, but the people of Volterra fought hard against Medici rule, managing to keep their independence for over a century.